Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Introduction

 \section{Introduction}

-Following the progress of learned image compression, there have been significant advances in learned video compression as well.
-Built on learned image coders, video coding approaches exploit temporal redundancies following two main paradigms: Residual and conditional coding.
-Residual coders \cite{Lu2021, Hu2021CVPR, Hu2022CVPR} largely take over the structure from known hybrid video coders like VVC.
-Using motion compensated inter prediction, the residual between predicted and current frame is compressed and then transmitted.
+Following the progress of learned image compression, there have been significant advances in learned video compression.
+Built on learned image coders, video coding approaches exploit temporal redundancies by following two main paradigms: residual and conditional coding.
+Residual coders \cite{Lu2019CVPR, Lu2021,Yang2021, Hu2021CVPR, Hu2022CVPR, Agustsson2020, Rippel2021, Park2021, Yang2023, Thang2023} largely take over the structure of known hybrid video coders such as VVC \cite{Bross2021}.
+Using motion-compensated inter prediction, the residual between the predicted and current frame is compressed and then transmitted.
 Instead of transmitting a difference signal, conditional coders compress the current frame directly under the condition that both the encoder and decoder know the prediction.
-Since the introduction of conditional coding in learned video compression by a framework called DCVC \cite{li2021deep}, there have been several improvements of DCVC \cite{Sheng2022, Li2022} as well as transformer-based conditional coders \cite{Mentzer2022, xiang2023mimt}.
+Since the introduction of conditional coding in learned video compression by a framework called DCVC \cite{li2021deep}, there have been several improvements of DCVC \cite{Sheng2022, Li2022} as well as other conditional coding schemes based on a generative model \cite{Ho2022} or transformers \cite{Mentzer2022, xiang2023mimt}.
 With these developments, conditional coding currently outperforms residual coders and represents the state of the art in learned video coding.

+This paper investigates a different coding scheme visualized in Fig.~\ref{fig:mctf}: learned wavelet video coding.
+It performs a discrete wavelet transform (DWT) in temporal, horizontal, and vertical dimensions.
+Specifically, an end-to-end trainable wavelet video coder based on Motion-Compensated Temporal Filtering (MCTF) \cite{Ohm1994} is introduced.
+Traditional MCTF as proposed by Ohm \cite{Ohm1994} and improved by Choi and Woods \cite{Choi1999}, incorporates motion compensation into the temporal wavelet transform.
+Until the early 2000s, MCTF-based wavelet video coding was an active research topic as a scalable alternative to predictive transform coders.
+With the success of the video coding standard H.264/AVC \cite{Wiegand2003}, hybrid video coding approaches have dominated the field.
+Transform coding has emerged as the predominant principle in learned image and video compression.
+Here, the foundation of most popular coders \cite{Balle2016, balle2018variational, minnen2018joint} is based on nonlinear transform coding \cite{Balle2021}.